Exploring the Shawshank Trail in Mansfield, Ohio

 25 DSC_0020

-Shawshank Redemption is an all-time classic.
-So when I learned that most of the movie was filmed in Mansfield, Ohio, I jumped at the opportunity to download the “Shawshank Trail Drive It Yourself Tour” and began my trek up north.
+Shawshank Redemption is an all-time classic starring Tim Robbins and Morgan Freedman.
+The movie won several awards and was filmed in central Ohio.
+So when I learned that most of the movie was filmed in Mansfield, I jumped at the opportunity to download the “Shawshank Trail Drive It Yourself Tour” and began my trek up north.
 Fourteen sites identify where Hollywood filmed the movie including the Ohio State Reformatory, which is now a museum and open to the public for tours.
 Here are the details of my tour.
 SPOILER ALERT!

 Shawshank signs and decals identify the sites that are listed on the tour.
 The drive begins at the Ohio State Reformatory and ends in Upper Sandusky, Ohio where two of the sites were filmed about an hour outside of Mansfield.